abdulwahid211/connect_4_Java_game/README.md

 * This a classical Connect 4 game which is only playable vis the command line or terminal.
 * Built using core Java
 * It requires two players to play the game
-* The game can determine which player wins or if its draw
+* The game can determine which player wins or if its a draw
 * It can detect the following connections in the game:

    * Diagonal axis